SixDayCoder/xsix/README.md

 # xsix
 # how to use
-add xsix to your project's include dirs
+add xsix to your project's include dirs.